President of Italy

-The president of Italy, officially titled President of the Italian Republic (Presidente della Repubblica Italiana), is the head of state of Italy.
-In that role, the president represents national unity and guarantees that Italian politics comply with the Constitution.
+The president of Italy, officially titled President of the Italian Republic (presidente della Repubblica Italiana), is the head of state of Italy.
+In that role, the president represents national unity and guarantees that Italian politics comply with the Constitution of Italy.
 The president is the commander-in-chief of the Italian Armed Forces and chairs the High Council of the Judiciary.
 The president serves a seven-year term, with no term limits.
-The incumbent president is former constitutional judge Sergio Mattarella, who was elected on 31 January 2015, and re-elected on 29 January 2022.
+The incumbent president of the Republic is Sergio Mattarella, a former constitutional judge who was elected on 31 January 2015, and re-elected on 29 January 2022.

 Qualifications for office

-The framers of the Constitution of Italy intended for the president to be an elder statesman of some stature.
+The framers of the Constitution intended for the president to be an elder statesman of some stature.
 Article 84 states that any Italian citizen who is fifty or older on election day and enjoys civil and political rights can be elected president.
 The article also states that the presidency is incompatible with any other office; therefore, the president-elect must resign any other position before being sworn in.

 The 1948 Constitution sets the presidential term at seven years.
 It does not put any term limit on the presidency, although until 2013 no president ever ran for a second term.
-On 20 April 2013, President Giorgio Napolitano agreed to run for a second term in an attempt to break the parliamentary deadlock in the 2013 presidential elections and was duly reelected the same day.
+On 20 April 2013, President Giorgio Napolitano agreed to run for a second term in an attempt to break the parliamentary deadlock in the 2013 Italian presidential election and was duly re-elected the same day.
 However, he made it clear that he would not serve his full term and resigned in January 2015.